Ironmuffins/Library/README.md

 New features:

-None.
+Each book item now has specific id for their elements.

 New Bug fixes:
-Changed add book loop to a ForEach loop instead of for loop.
+Made the add book loop less messy.

 Current features:
 User can add books by using provied form.